-- (a) If the Tribe operates more than three hundred fifty (350) Gaming Devices at any time in a given calendar year, it shall thereafter, including in that calendar year, pay to the State Gaming Agency, for deposit into the Revenue Sharing Trust Fund or the Tribal Nation Grant Fund, eight percent (8%) of its Net Win from its operation of Gaming Devices in excess of three hundred fifty (350). - (b) During any quarter in which the Tribe operates less than 900 Gaming Devices, the Tribe shall pay to the State Gaming Agency the sum paid in the most recent quarter in which it operated at least nine hundred (900) Gaming Devices in order to ensure the solvency of the Revenue Sharing Trust Fund. - (c) The Tribe shall remit the payments referenced in subdivision (a) and (b), as may be applicable, to the State Gaming Agency in quarterly payments, which payments shall be due thirty (30) days following the end of each calendar quarter (i.e., by April 30 for the first quarter, July 30 for the second quarter, October 30 for the third quarter, and January 30 for the fourth quarter). - (d) The quarterly payments referenced in subdivision (c) required by subdivision (a) and (b), as may be appropriate, shall be determined by first determining the total number of all Gaming Devices operated by the Tribe during a given quarter ("Quarterly Device Base").
-The Quarterly Device Base is equal to the sum of the maximum number of Gaming Devices in operation for each day of the calendar quarter divided by the number of days in the calendar quarter that the Gaming Operation operates any Gaming Devices during the given calendar quarter.
+(a) If the Tribe operates more than three hundred fifty (350) Gaming Devices at any time in a given calendar year, it shall thereafter, including that calendar year, pay to the State Gaming Agency, for deposit into the Revenue Sharing Trust Fund or the Tribal Nation Grant Fund, six percent (6%) of its Net Win from the operation of Gaming Devices in excess of three hundred fifty (350).

-- (e) If any portion of the payments under subdivision (c) is overdue after the State Gaming Agency has provided written notice to the Tribe of the overdue amount with an opportunity to cure of at least fifteen (15) business days, and if more than sixty (60) calendar days have passed from the due date, then the Tribe shall cease operating all of its Gaming Devices until full payment is made. - (f) All payments made by the Tribe to the State Gaming Agency pursuant to subdivision (c) shall be deposited into the Revenue Sharing Trust Fund and the Tribal Nation Grant Fund in a proportion to be determined by the Legislature, provided that if there are insufficient monies in the Revenue Sharing Trust Fund to pay one million one hundred thousand dollars (\$1,100,000) per year to each eligible Non-Gaming Tribe and Limited-Gaming Tribe, the State Gaming Agency shall deposit all payments into the Revenue Sharing Trust Fund. - (g) Subdivisions (a), (b), (c), (d), and (f) of this section 5.2 shall not take effect until eighteen (18) months following the effective date of the Compact.
-For the first eighteen (18) months after the effective date of this Compact, the Tribe shall make only the payments referred to in section 4.3 to the State plus an additional one million three hundred thousand dollars (\$1,300,000) annually to the Revenue Sharing Trust Fund.
-Thereafter, the Tribe shall make the payments set out subdivisions (a) and (b), as may be appropriate, as specified in this section 5.2. - (h) Either party may request a reopening of negotiations, limited exclusively to section 5.2, subdivision (a), if the balance of funds within the Revenue Sharing Trust Fund or the Tribal Nation Grant Fund either exceeds or falls short of the amount reasonably required to meet the long-term obligations of either fund.
+- (b) The Tribe shall remit the payments referenced in subdivision (a) to the State Gaming Agency in quarterly payments, which payments shall be due thirty (30) days following the end of each calendar quarter (i.e., by April 30 for the first quarter, July 30 for the second quarter, October 30 for the third quarter, and January 30 for the fourth quarter). - (c) The quarterly payments referenced in subdivision (b) required by subdivision (a) and (b), as appropriate, shall be determined by first determining the total number of all Gaming Devices operated by the Tribe during a given quarter (Quarterly Device Base).
+The Quarterly Device Base is equal to the sum total of the maximum number of Gaming Devices in operation for each day of the calendar quarter divided by the number of days in the calendar quarter that the Gaming Operation operates any Gaming Devices during the given calendar quarter. - (d) If any portion of the payments under subdivision (b) is overdue after the State Gaming Agency has provided written notice to the Tribe of the overdue amount with an opportunity to cure of at least fifteen (15) business days, and if more than sixty (60) calendar days have passed from the due date, then the Tribe shall cease operating all of its Gaming Devices until full payment is made. - (e) All payments made by the Tribe to the State Gaming Agency pursuant to subdivision (b) shall be deposited into the Revenue Sharing Trust Fund and the Tribal Nation Grant Fund in a proportion to be determined by the Legislature, provided that if there are insufficient monies in the Revenue Sharing Trust Fund to pay one million one hundred thousand dollars (\$1,100,000) per year to each eligible Non-Gaming Tribe and Limited-Gaming Tribe, the State Gaming Agency shall deposit all payments into the Revenue Sharing Trust Fund. - (f) Either party may request a reopening of negotiations, limited exclusively to section 5.2, subdivision (a), if the balance of funds within the Revenue Sharing Trust Fund or the Tribal Nation Grant Fund either exceeds or falls short of the amount reasonably required to meet the long-term obligations of either fund.
 Neither party is obligated to accept a request to reopen negotiations under this subdivision and either party may decline the request for any reason.